Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 **Ian Foster and Pascal Heus**

-Once the data have been collected and linked, it is necessary to store and organize them.
-Many social scientists are used to working with one analytical file, often in SAS, Stata, SPSS, or R. Most organizations store (or should store) their data in databases which makes it critical for social scientists to learn how to create, manage, and use databases for data storage and analysis.
-This chapter describes the concept of databases, different types of databases, and analysis languages (SQL) that allow storing and organizing of data for rapid and efficient data exploration and analysis.
+Once data have been collected and linked, it is necessary to store and organize them.
+Many social scientists are used to working with one analytical file, often in SAS, Stata, SPSS, or R. But most organizations store (or should store) their data in databases, which makes it critical for social scientists to learn how to create, manage, and use databases for data storage and analysis.
+This chapter describes the concept of databases and introduces different types of databases and analysis languages (in particular, relational databases and SQL, respectively) that allow storing and organizing of data for rapid and efficient data exploration and analysis.

 Introduction {#sec:db:intro}
 ------------